profile picture

 English Spanish

-Barnes Appraisal Company can help you remove your Private Mortgage Insurance
+Let Barnes Appraisal Company help you discover if you can cancel your PMI

-When buying a house, a 20% down payment is typically the standard.
-The lender's liability is usually only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice buffer against the expenses of foreclosure, reselling the home, and typical value fluctuations in the event a purchaser doesn't pay.
+It's generally understood that a 20% down payment is common when getting a mortgage.
+The lender's liability is oftentimes only the remainder between the home value and the amount outstanding on the loan, so the 20% provides a nice buffer against the charges of foreclosure, reselling the home, and regular value fluctuations on the chance that a purchaser is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Savvy homeowners can get off the hook beforehand.
-The law states that, upon request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.
+The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+Keen homeowners can get off the hook ahead of time.
+The law designates that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.

-It can take many years to arrive at the point where the principal is only 20% of the initial amount borrowed, so it's necessary to know how your home has appreciated in value.
-After all, any appreciation you've acquired over the years counts towards abolishing PMI.
-So what's the reason for paying it after your loan balance has dropped below the 80% threshold?
-Despite the fact that nationwide trends signify declining home values, understand that real estate is local.
-Your neighborhood might not be adopting the national trends and/or your home might have acquired equity before things cooled off.
+Considering it can take many years to reach the point where the principal is only 20% of the original loan amount, it's necessary to know how your home has appreciated in value.
+After all, every bit of appreciation you've accomplished over the years counts towards removing PMI.
+So why pay it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood might not be minding the national trends and/or your home might have secured equity before things simmered down, so even when nationwide trends predict falling home values, you should understand that real estate is local.

-The difficult thing for most homeowners to know is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Barnes Appraisal Company, we're experts at analyzing value trends in Lawton, Comanche County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often drop the PMI with little trouble.
+The difficult thing for many homeowners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Barnes Appraisal Company, we know when property values have risen or declined.
+We're experts at analyzing value trends in Lawton, Comanche County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will most often cancel the PMI with little effort.
 At which time, the homeowner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: